 Some people who are in a car accident are not sure whether they have a personal injury case or not.
 There are a number of things that must be examined, but the list below is a good start to determining whether you have a personal injury case or not.

-A personal injury case from a car accident is a bodily injury claim for the injuries and losses you suffered in the crash.
+As injury case from a car accident is a bodily injury claim for the injuries and losses you suffered in a car crash.
 In the case or claim you will be seeking financial compensation for the injuries and damages you suffered as a result fo the crash.

 In Massachusetts, generally, you would have a personal injury case if: